Redskywalker7/stat386-projects/_posts/2022-09-13-3-How_to_Use_Streamlit.md

 ## Using Streamlit

-For the purpose of this tutorial, lets create a simple a app that determines whether an entered word is a palindrome or not.
+While Streamlit is most powerful when deployed as an online app hosted in a repository like github, for the purpose of this tutorial, lets create a simple a app that runs locally and determines whether an entered word is a palindrome or not.
 We'll start by importing the streamlit library, configuring our app, then integrating our function with Streamlit's framework.

 ### Import the Streamlit Library